-So there are a number of issues to consider when purchasing a genealogy software program.
+So, there are a number of issues to consider when purchasing a genealogy software program.
 What from operating system are you using to whether you want to synch your information between your devices.

-Please note: Most of these genealogy software programs will work on a Windows computer.
+Most of these genealogy software programs will work on a Windows computer.
 The Family Tree Heritage 9 software is available for both Windows and Mac users.

 Thank You and Please Leave A Comment

+I hope you enjoyed reading this article about genealogy software issues.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.

 Please share with family and friends if you think this post will help others by using the social media buttons below.